rotationalio/ensign/docs/content/system/configuration.md

 | TENANT_SENTRY_DEBUG             | bool    | false       | Set Sentry to debug mode for testing.                                                             |

 Sentry is considered **enabled** if a DSN is configured.
 Performance tracing is only enabled if Sentry is enabled *and* track performance is set to true.
 If Sentry is enabled, an environment is required, otherwise the configuration will be invalid.

+Note also that the `sentry.Config` object has a field `Repanic` that should not be set by the user.
+This field is used to manage panics in chained interceptors.

 ## Quarterdeck